Warren G. Harding: State senator

-Harding began his tenure in the state senate a political unknown, but ended it as one of the most popular figures in the Ohio Republican Party.
-He displayed calm and humility, characteristics that endeared him to fellow Republicans even as he overtook them in his political climb.
-Legislative leaders consulted him on difficult problems, and though it was then usual for state senators in Ohio to serve only one term, Harding was renominated in 1901.
-After the assassination of McKinley in September, the appetite for politics was temporarily lost in Ohio, but that November Harding won a second term, more than doubling his margin of victory to 3,563 votes.
+Harding began his four years as a state senator as a political unknown; he ended them as one of the most popular figures in the Ohio Republican Party.
+He always appeared calm and displayed humility, characteristics that endeared him to fellow Republicans even as he passed them in his political rise.
+Legislative leaders consulted him on difficult problems.
+It was usual at that time for state senators in Ohio to serve only one term, but Harding gained renomination in 1901.
+After the assassination of McKinley in September (he was succeeded by Vice President Theodore Roosevelt), much of the appetite for politics was temporarily lost in Ohio.
+In November, Harding won a second term, more than doubling his margin of victory to 3,563 votes.

+During this period, Harding became a Freemason.
+In 1901, he was initiated into Marion Lodge No. 7.

-As was then customary for politicians, Harding accepted patronage and graft as repayment for political favors.
+Like most politicians of his time, Harding accepted that patronage and graft would be used to repay political favors.
 He arranged for his sister Mary (who was legally blind) to be appointed as a teacher at the Ohio School for the Blind, although there were better-qualified candidates.
-He also offered publicity in his newspaper in exchange for free railroad passes for himself and his family.
+In another trade, he offered publicity in his newspaper in exchange for free railroad passes for himself and his family.
 According to Sinclair, "it is doubtful that Harding ever thought there was anything dishonest in accepting the perquisites of position or office.
 Patronage and favors seemed the normal reward for party service in the days of Hanna."

-Soon after Harding's initial election as senator, he met Harry M. Daugherty, who assumed a major role in his political career.
-Daugherty was a perennial candidate for office, who served two terms in the state House of Representatives in the early 1890s, and became a political fixer and lobbyist in Columbus, the state capital.
+Soon after Harding's initial election as senator, he met Harry M. Daugherty, who would take a major role in his political career.
+A perennial candidate for office who served two terms in the state House of Representatives in the early 1890s, Daugherty had become a political fixer and lobbyist in the state capital of Columbus.
 After first meeting and talking with Harding, Daugherty commented, "Gee, what a great-looking President he'd make."